Concert will be broadcasted on ČT art and streamed on facebook pages of the Czech Philharmonic.

 He joined the hot-jazz orchestra Bratislava Hot Serenaders (led by trumpeter Jurej Bartoš) in 2009.
 In 2012–2015, he was a member of the Slovak Radio Symphony Orchestra.
 In 2017 and 2018, he was the first trumpeter of the National Theatre Opera Orchestra in Prague.
 During that time, he started regularly collaborating with the Czech Philharmonic.
 He also occasionally plays as a guest in the Slovak Philharmonic and is currently the first trumpeter of the Slovak National Theatre Opera Orchestra.

 As a soloist, he has performed with the Slovak Philharmonic, Slovak Radio Symphony Orchestra, Slovak Chamber Orchestra of Bohdan Warchal, Košice State Philharmonic, Cappella Istropolitana, State Chamber Orchestra Žilina, the chamber as well as the symphony orchestra of the Academy of Performing Arts in Bratislava and the Slovak Youth Orchestra.

-He will join the Czech Philharmonic as the first trumpeter in September 2020.
+He has joined the Czech Philharmonic as the first trumpeter in September 2020.